spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

+This option is recommended to be set to `true` for OData V4 as it checks if the entity is in draft mode and updates the entity accordingly.
+If this option is set to `false`, the property `IsActiveEntity` needs to be in the spreadsheet file.

 This option defines whether only the properties that have changed should be updated or not.
 If set to `true`, only the properties that have changed will be updated.
 If set to `false`, all properties will be updated.